Here we go again.

 The other thing the founders feared was factionalism.
 They feared any system that would have the effect of pitting the states against each other.

 Thus, they decided that for a candidate to be elected president, he would have to have more than simply majority popular support.
 He would have to have the support of a majority of the states.
 In order to bring this about, once every four years, each state is represented by a slate of electors in the Electoral College.
-The number of electors from each state is a function of that state’s population.
+The number of electors from each state is exactly equal to that state’s representation in Congress.

 Today in all 50 states, electors are chosen by popular vote.
 But it wasn’t always so.
 Until as late as 1860, the electors from some states were chosen by their respective state legislatures.
 Though it would be politically impossible today, there is no legal reason that any state could not revert to that method.